Remy Ma Backtracks From ‘Shether,’ Nicki Minaj Beef: ‘I’m Not Proud Of It’

 Rap star Remy Ma has suddenly pulled an about-face on her feud with Nicki Minaj that bore two hardcore diss tracks, “Shether” and the aptly-titled “Another One,” in the span of a couple of weeks.

-The Terror Squad queen and Love and Hip Hop castmate opened up on the restart of her longstanding issue with the “Starships” performer with Buzzfeed’s Another Round podcast recently, but unlike her first two musical mentions, this one was mostly devoid of any sign of her beef with the Young Money recording artist.
+The Terror Squad queen and Love and Hip Hop cast mate opened up on the restart of her longstanding issue with the “Starships” performer with Buzzfeed’s Another Round podcast recently, but unlike her first two musical mentions, this one was mostly devoid of any sign of her beef with the Young Money recording artist.

 #shETHER #2????
 See, this why u shouldn't base ya life around this.
 "These streets aren't made for everyone , that's why they made sidewalks" #RemyMa #Barz #RemyMafia #PlataOPlomo